Carnegie Mellon University

 Martin Platt, College of Fine Arts 1971

-Martin Platt won the 2013 Tony Award — among other honors — as producer of "Vanya and Sonya and Masha and Spike" on Broadway.
+Martin Platt won the 2013 Tony Award — among other honors — as producer of "Vanya and Sonia and Masha and Spike" on Broadway.

-As a student at Beverley Hills High School, theatre became an important part of his life.
+As a student at Beverly Hills High School, theater became an important part of his life.
 John Ingle, the head of the school's drama department, created a program where one-act plays were performed every Thursday in the school auditorium during lunch.
 Platt shared that stage and others with classmates such as Richard Dreyfuss and Albert Brooks.

-Platt said he acted or directed in over 30 high school productions because of Ingle, who after teaching became a longtime series regular on "General Hospital."
+Platt said he acted or directed in 30+ high school productions because of Ingle, who after teaching became a longtime series regular on "General Hospital."

 "The imagination that he put in to create that opportunity was valuable," Platt said of the weekly performances.
 "A lot of us who went through the program went into the business, thanks to that man."

-Co-director of Perry Street Theatricals, Platt has produced many shows on and off Broadway and in London's West End.
-Upcoming productions include "Dames At Sea" on Broadway and "My Life is a Musical."
+Co-director of Perry Street Theatricals, Platt has produced many shows on and off-Broadway and in London's West End, including productions of "Dames At Sea" on Broadway and "My Life Is a Musical."

-As a director, Platt founded the Alabama Shakespeare Festival and has directed more than 100 plays and operas there and for theatres across the United States and Europe.
+As a director, Platt founded the Alabama Shakespeare Festival and has directed more than 100 plays and operas there and for theaters across the United States and Europe.

 Billy Porter, College of Fine Arts 1991